Do you know how hard it is to find Portobello mushrooms on this island?

 - 2 Teaspoons Black Sesame Seeds toasted

-- Make the dressing by whisking together the shallot, vinegars, sugar, water, sesame oil, lime juice and salt.
+- To make the dressing: Whisk together the shallot, vinegars, sugar, water, sesame oil, lime juice and salt.
 Taste it and season with salt if you find it necessary.
 Set it aside.

-- Steam the asparagus until it is bright green and still crisp, about 5 minutes.
+- For the Salad: Steam the asparagus until it is bright green and still crisp, about 5 minutes.
 Let it cool for 10 minutes and slice them into 2 inch pieces.

 - Sautee mushrooms in a skillet until the moisture released by the mushrooms has evaporated and they are golden brown, 7 to 8 minutes.